-Earlier this year we had the idea to write an article at the end of each month about what we’ve done and where we’ve been, even if it’s for nothing more than to have a way of remembering all the ups and downs that happen along the way, but unfortunately there wasn’t a great amount to talk about during August and September.
-This is down to the typical summer ‘lull’ when so many people are away on holiday across all the various industries we support that the levels of work we deal with can often drop considerably.
+Earlier this year we had the idea to write an article at the end of each month about what we’ve done and where we’ve been.
+It was going to be a series imaginatively titled “What Happened”.
+Even if it’s for nothing more than to have a way of remembering all the ups and downs that we experience in transport industry work along the way.

 Luckily for us things have picked up quickly in October and now we have decided to write our latest ‘What Happened?’ post.

 October 2014 has been our best month ever.
 And that’s including our previous existence as ‘Moov-U’, before we re-branded into Avango Couriers.

 We’ve been moving more van loads of goods than ever before to locations hundreds of miles away including London, Glasgow and Exeter.
 And these runs have brought us some interesting sights whilst on our travels lately.

 **Please note, all photos taken when the vehicle is moving are by a 2nd man, NOT by the driver.
 We operate a professional and responsible driving business.**

 Playground Equipment delivered to London